ChrisChrisLoLo/pusheenz40/README.md

 3D printed cases can and should use the finest resolution possible on your printer, and ideally should use a higher end printer due to it's low tolerances.
 The models have been tested to work with the Bambu lab A1 and P1S at a layer height and detail setting of 0.08mm (extra fine).
 It's recommended to use a high quality and/or a newer printer.

+Lubricating the case rails with something like krytox 205g0 is recommended, especially when using a CNC aluminum case.

 ## PCB
 You can find the PCB source files in the `pcb` folder.
 The BOM files can be found in this folder.